 But as you gather bids for your project, don’t just take the price at face value.
 You need to ask questions about the specific brand of vinyl wrap that your printer is using.

-For example, 3M and Avery Dennison and known leaders in the industry, but you might hear of your vendor using something like Arlon, Teckwrap, or Vinyl Frog.
+For example, 3M and Avery Dennison are known leaders in the industry, but you might hear of your vendor using something like Arlon, Teckwrap, or Vinyl Frog.

 These materials might be just fine, but in our experience, some of these brands can be difficult to install (longer downtime for you) and hard to remove.
 Upon removal, they can leave behind a sticky residue that can be near impossible to clean off.